 Disclosure: This post may contain affiliate links to Amazon and/or Etsy, which means that I may earn a small commission from some of the links in this post.
 Please see our Disclosure Page for more information.

 I’ve seen ads for some websites that offer to keep your personal papers safe and organized online for you.
 While I like the idea of my documents being always available in the cloud and safe from fire or water damage, I also know that any website can be hacked.
-So I currently prefer to still go old-school with my paper organization methods.
-If you feel the same, you’re sure to find the ideas below to be very helpful!
+So I currently prefer to still go old-school and have a home filling system that handles my paper organization methods.
+If you feel the same, you’re sure to find these home paperwork organization ideas below to be very helpful!

 10 Handy Ways to Organize Your Personal Papers